Linuxfabrik/lfops/roles/php/README.md

 *Available since LFOps `2.0.0`.*

+## How the Role Behaves

+**Where PHP-FPM logs, and what a monitoring check sees there.** PHP-FPM keeps two kinds of log apart, and only one of them is the process manager's own.
+The master writes its error log to the path the distribution's `php-fpm.conf` names (`/var/log/php-fpm/error.log` on RedHat, `/var/log/phpX.Y-fpm.log` on Debian); that file holds pool saturation, worker crashes, request timeouts and the start / reload / shutdown markers, and it is what the [php-fpm-logfile](https://linuxfabrik.github.io/monitoring-plugins/check-plugins/php-fpm-logfile.html) check reads.
+The applications' own errors go to `/var/log/php-fpm/<pool>-error.log`, in PHP's format, and need a separate check.
+Nothing of either reaches the journal: the unit's journal entries are systemd's own start and stop lines.

+**Pool logs need a directory the workers may write to.** `/var/log/php-fpm` is created owned by the web server user, mode `0770`, mirroring what the RedHat package ships.
+A pool that runs as a different user than `php__fpm_pools__*_var` defaults to cannot create its log there; give it its own directory and point `raw` at it.

+**The `[global]` section is deployed as a drop-in.** `php-fpm.conf` belongs to the package, so the role writes `z00-linuxfabrik-global.conf` into the pool directory instead.
+That covers `log_level` and the two `emergency_restart_*` directives.
+It deliberately does not set `error_log`: RedHat reads the pool directory *before* its own `[global]` and would override the value again, while Debian and Fedora read it after and would not, so the same drop-in would move the log on some hosts and not on others.

+**Spawn pressure is loud by design.** Whenever `pm.min_spare_servers` cannot be met, PHP-FPM doubles its spawn rate every second and logs a `seems busy` warning from rate 8 on, once per second, unthrottled.
+A single traffic spike therefore writes a block of warnings even when the pool never fills up. `php__fpm_pool_conf_pm_start_servers__*_var` and `php__fpm_pool_conf_pm_min_spare_servers__*_var` keep a warm reserve that pushes the point where this starts; on a host where spikes are normal, pass `--ignore='seems busy'` to the monitoring check so that only the actual pool saturation alerts.

 ## Dependent Roles

 Any [LFOps playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/README.md) that installs this role runs these for you.
 Optional ones can be disabled via the playbook's skip variables.